-Sunday School Classes at Dorchester Presbyterian Church are available for Children and Adults from September to May similar to the children's school year.
+Christian Education is a very active ministry throughout the year at Dorchester Presbyterian Church.
+Sunday School Classes are available for Children and Adults from September to May similar to the children's school year.
 Our adult classes have different approaches including a communal Bible study or video and small group discussions.
 If you are new to our church, please try several classes to find your best fit.
 Our children classes are broken down by age group and meet in different classrooms in the Education Building as well as the Fellowship Hall where the high school youth meet.

 Youth Sunday School Classes